w3c-ccg/vc-examples/plugfest-2020/README.md

 2. The Issuer's Issue Credential HTTP API MUST require `"credential"` in the body of the POST request.
 The field `"credential"` MUST be conformant to [Verifiable Credentials Data Model 1.0](https://www.w3.org/TR/vc-data-model/).
 3. The Issuer's Issue Credential HTTP API MUST support the issuance of credentials with at least 2 different DID methods as the `"issuer"` on a Verifiable Credential.
 4. The Issuer's Issue Credential HTTP API MUST return a 400 HTTP response status code when the request is rejected.
-5. The Issuer's Issue Credential HTTP API MUST reject if the value of `"credential.issuer"` or `"credential.issuer.id"` in the body of the POST request is not a DID.
+5. The Issuer's Issue Credential HTTP API MUST reject if the value of `"credential.issuer"` or `"credential.issuer.id"` in the body of the POST request is not a URI.
 6. The Issuer's Issue Credential HTTP API MUST reject if the value of `"options.proofPurpose"` in the body of the POST request is not supported.
 7. The Issuer's Issue Credential HTTP API MUST reject if the value of `"options.assertionMethod"` in the body of the POST request does not exist.
 8. The Issuer's Issue Credential HTTP API MUST reject if the value of `"credential"` in the body of the POST request does not contain a context.
 9. The Issuer's Issue Credential HTTP API MUST reject if the value of `"credential"` in the body of the POST request contains a malformed JSON-LD context.
+10. Issuer must support no "options" field in post body.

 #### Verifier